-- In April 2012, new data from the 2006-2010 American Community Survey were added, including indicators on population, education, income, and other demographic variables.
+- In April 2012, new data from the 2006-10 ACS were added, including indicators on population, education, income, and other demographic variables.

 ERS promotes the well-being of rural America through research and analysis to better understand the economic, demographic, environmental, and social forces affecting rural regions and communities.
 In collaboration with other USDA agencies, ERS research helps provide rural residents and community and business leaders with the knowledge and skills to help their communities thrive in the global economy.